Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/library-deposition.md

     E -->|On + gate passes| G[(GNPS2 Library<br/>Knowledgebase)]
 ```

-Everything you deposit flows through the **Library Creation Workflow**.
+Everything you deposit flows through the [Library Creation Workflow](https://gnps2.org/workflowinput?workflowname=gnps2_librarycreation_workflow).
 It
 normalizes your spectra into the GNPS2 format, runs quality control, and writes a
 provenance archive recording exactly what went in and what came out.
 Only after
-that — and only if you ask for it — does it publish.
+that, and only if you ask for it, does it publish.

 ---